Lazhari/ip-sniffer-rust/README.md

 # Port Sniffer With Rust

-A multi-threading rust program for sniffing an IP address port
+A multi-threading rust program for sniffing an IP address ports

 ## usage